nomicness/a-whole-new-world/laws.md

 **308.** If any players disagree about the legality of a move or the interpretation or application of a rule, any player may call for a Judgement.
 A Judgement is created by opening an issue.
 The issue must contain a summary of the dispute at hand.

-**309.** OF WAR AND SPOILS: Any Active Player with a positive point vaule may declare War on any other Active Player with a positive point value at any time.
+**309.** OF WAR AND SPOILS: Any Active Player with a positive point value may declare War on any other Active Player with a positive point value at any time.
 Once War has been declared, there is a Call To Arms for a period of one (1) Business Day.
 During the Call To Arms, the player declaring war (Attacker) may request Allies to assist in the attack.
 Also during the Call To Arms, Active Players may become an Ally of the player on which war was declared (Defender).